kiboschool/course-frontend-web-dev/src/lessons/javascript-review/javascript-intro/functions.md

 # Functions

 If you're coming from a Python background, you're likely already familiar with the concept of functions - reusable blocks of code designed to perform a certain task.
-JavaScript functions operate on the same principle, but with some differences in terms of syntax and behavior.
+JavaScript functions operate on the same principle but with some differences in terms of syntax and behavior.
 Let's delve into it.

 ## Function Declaration